The Clear Edge

 Monthly recalibration creates an early warning system.

-Catch depletion at 15-20% loss (manageable, reversible) before it reaches 60-80% loss (crash territory, months to recover).
+• Before it reaches 60–80% loss (crash territory, months to recover)

-The Monthly Energy Recalibration (30-Minute Diagnostic)
+How To Run The Monthly Energy Recalibration 30-Minute Diagnostic

 Step 1: Five-Dimension Energy Score (10 minutes)

-Rate yourself 1-10 on each dimension (current state, not ideal):
+Rate yourself 1-10 on each dimension (current state, not ideal)

 Dimension 1: Sleep Quality